 Join the practice

-You will need to complete a registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
-You will also need to provide 2 forms of ID - one photo (passport, drivers licence) and one address (recent bank statement, council bill, utility bill, etc).
+- Alterntively, you can complete a registration form (GMS1) and a health questionnaire - download and fill in and either send back to us with via email (see below for email address to use) or you can print them off, fill them in and bring the paper copies into the practice.
+If you choose to register with us this way you will need to provide 2 forms of ID - one photo (passport, drivers licence) and one address (recent bank statement, council bill, utility bill, etc).
 If you are registering any children under the age of 5, please bring their red book when dropping in the registration forms (along with ID).

 All new patients over the age of five and who have a chronic condition are offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.